bonfire-networks/CommonsPub-Server/README.md

 By default, CommonsPub listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

 ### Frontends
-Pub of the Commons does not ship with a front-end, as each use case will likely have a customised client app, though compatibility between clients and not reinventing the wheel (such as sharing React.js components) is encouraged.
+CommonsPub does not ship with a front-end, as each use case will likely have a customised client app, though compatibility between clients and not reinventing the wheel (such as sharing React.js components) is encouraged.

 ### As systemd service (with provided .service file)
 [Not tested with system reboot yet!]
 You'll also want to set up the server to be run as a systemd service.
 Example .service file can be found in `installation/moodle_net.service` you can put it in `/etc/systemd/system/`.